-The financial statements of the Bank have been approved and authorized for issue by the Board of Directors (BOD) on April 28, 2023.
+The financial statements of the Bank have been approved and authorized for issue by the Board of Directors (BOD) on April 3, 2024.
+There are no material events that occurred from April 3 to April 5, 2024.

-Note 2 - Cash and cash equivalents; Due from BSP
+2 Cash and cash equivalents; Due from BSP